Amazonia-Tech-Partners/Food_climate_llm_benchmarking/README.md

 # What is this?
-We are benchmarking the ability for different models to give correct answers to Agronomy questions.
+We are benchmarking the ability for different models to give correct answers to food security and climate resilience questions.
 This is a simple, 98 multiple-choice question benchmark today, and I plan to make it more complete and challenging in the future.

 # Why?
-When building new models for agriculture, it's important to know if your model is getting better or worse.
-This is a simple benchmark to help us determine if we are improving the agronomic ability of new models and by how much.
+When building new models for food security and climate resilience, it's important to know if your model is getting better or worse.
+This is a simple benchmark to help us determine if we are improving the all the aspects like agronomic ability, climate and forest managing of new models and by how much.

 # Roadmap
-1. Make it harder!
-These are fairly basic questions.
+1. We will publish a new dataset and new benchmark every 3 months.
 We should add short and long answer questions (to be evaluated against example correct answers)
 2. Add questions for international regions
 3. Add more models to the leaderboard

 # Updates

+## 2025-09-26
+1. Forked to ATP

 ## 2025-04-27
 1. Refactored code to simplify & make easier to maintain.